-Qibao (七宝) Ancient Water Town is the closest water town to Shanghai.
+Qibao (七宝) is one of the closest ancient water towns to Shanghai city centre.
 Situated in southwest Shanghai at the center of Minhang District, Qibao Ancient Water Town is a town within the city of Shanghai.
 Other than the Qibao Temple, the main activities are tasting the local food.

-This private day tour takes you to explore both Qibao Town and Shanghai city top attractions, other than enjoying the beautiful scenery of small alleyways, picturesque canals, and historical architectures of Qibao.
+This private Qibao Ancient Town and Shanghai City Highlights tour takes you to explore both Qibao Town and Shanghai city top attractions, other than enjoying the beautiful scenery of small alleyways, picturesque canals, and historical architectures of Qibao.
 You will enjoy a tasty Shanghai style lunch before starting your freestyle Shanghai city tour.
 If you are interested in the tour, please click here for the further information.

 How to get there

 - By metro: Take Shanghai metro line 9 and get off at Qibao (七宝) station.
 The station is in a very big shopping mall.
 Take the exit 2 to get out of the mall it takes about 5 to 10 minutes to walk to Qibao Ancient Water Town.

 - By bus: Take Bus 87, 91, 92, 186, 189, 196, 198, 709, 735, 748, 803, Hongqiao Hub Line 4(虹桥枢纽4路), Husong Line (沪松线) or Minhang Line 33 (闵行线33) and get off at Qibao Station.